GoppeltM/WorkItOut-game/docs/rulesheetL2-english.md

 The player with the most points wins.

 ## Step 1: Delegating
-Every player, clockwise, starting by the leader, may opt to delegate all his work chips for this round to any other player that still has his own work chips.
+Every player, starting with the player left to the leader, clockwise, may opt to delegate all his work chips for this round to any other player that still has his own work chips.
 For doing so, a sixth work chip is added to the pool until next round.